 CIEG-441.
 Senior Design II, 2 credits.
 This course integrates the many sub-disciplines of civil engineering into a major design experience based on knowledge and skills acquired in preparatory civil engineering courses.
 This course requires students to use multiple constraints and engineering standards for a project that will prepare students for engineering practice.

 Prereq.: CIEG-439.

-Note: Starting from the 2022-2023 Academic Year, Senior Design I and II will be offered in Fall and Spring respectively.

-CIEG-442.
+- CIEG-442.
 Advanced Foundations, 3 credits.
 Design of deep foundations and braced excavations.
 Concepts of factors of safety, margin of safety, reliability and load and resistance factor design (LRFD).
 Analysis of slope stability and foundation design in difficult soils.
-Prereq.: CIEG-433.
+Prereq.: CIEG-433. - CIEG-445.

-CIEG-445.
 Undergraduate Research, 3 credits.
 Requires a student to conduct research under the directives of an instructor.
 Students must seek and receive the approval of the instructor prior to enrollment in this course.
 The selected research topic must broaden the student's understanding of one of the five emphasis areas.
-Prereq.: Approval of instructor .
+Prereq.: Approval of instructor. - CIEG-457.

-CIEG-457.
 Advanced Hydrology, 3 credits.
 Modeling of the hydrologic cycle and hydrologic processes; learn and apply hydrologic models such as those hosted by the Watershed Modeling System (WMS) software, including the US Army Corps of Engineers HEC-1 model and the SCS TR-20 and TR-55 models; learn and apply GIS software, Arc GIS.
-Prereq.: CIEG-352.
+Prereq.: CIEG-352. - CIEG-463.

-CIEG-463.
 Water Resources Planning, 3 credits.
 Presents basic concepts in the planning of water resources development systems; analytical techniques, basic information required for planning; and examples for planning flood control, wastewater management, and water supply systems.
-(Senior Status)
+(Senior Status) - CIEG-464.

-CIEG-464.
 Engineering Project Management, 3 credits.
-Involves planning performing and controlling of engineering projects; introduces management roles, project scheduling, principles and procedures, as well as project proposal writing.
-Prereq.: CIEG 207, 314, 352, 354, 416, 434 or equivalent core courses if student is from another Department.
+Involves planning performing and controlling of engineering projects; introduces management roles, project scheduling, principles and procedures, as well as emphasis on engineering project proposal preparation in one of the civil engineering sub-disciplines.
+Students will also be introduced to Earned Value Management analysis..
+Prereq.: CIEG 207, 314, 352, 354, 416, 434 or equivalent core courses if student is from another Department. - CIEG-465.

-CIEG-465.
 Traffic Engineering 1, 3 credits.
 Involves the collection and use of traffic engineering data and introduces students to traffic operations and safety.
 Students use software for capacity analysis and signal optimization.
 Students are required to prepare reports.
-Prereq.: CIEG-351; CIEG-416.
+Prereq.: CIEG-351; CIEG-416. - CIEG-466.

-CIEG-466.
 Traffic Engineering II, 3 credits.
 Involves the introduction to traffic impact analysis, and use of traffic simulation models for evaluating traffic operation on highway networks, including traffic impact studies and signal warrant analyses.
-Prereq.: CIEG-465.

-CIEG-467: Construction Project Management, 3 credits.
+Prereq.: CIEG-465. - CIEG-467: Construction Project Management, 3 credits.
 This course covers elements of management related to construction projects; responsibilities of construction managers, on-site representatives, engineers and inspectors; concept of developing the project team approach.
 The student will gain knowledge of the roles and responsibilities of a project manager, including technical and management skills and an overview of the phases in a construction project.
 The student will develop knowledge and skills in safety, interpersonal communication, negotiation and conflict resolution, construction documents, construction planning, estimating and cost control, scheduling, resource control, quality control and continuous improvement.
 Students will also be introduced to construction project management software program(s) used in the industry.
-Prereq.: CIEG-354, CIEG 351 or approval of instructor.
+Prereq.: CIEG-354, CIEG 351 or approval of instructor. - CIEG 470.
+Biological Processes.
+3 credits.
+Design of biological treatment processes with a focus on removing organic and inorganic pollutants and recovering resources (i.e., energy, water, nutrients, and other useful products).
+Aerobic and anaerobic as well as suspended and attached growth technologies are emphasized.
+Computational models to facilitate design are introduced.

+Prereq: CIEG 328